Pathos0925/WhosThatAvatar/README.md

 # WhosThatAvatar
 * Find and view public VRChat avatars.
-* Find which worlds hold what avatars.
+* Search public worlds for avatar by name or author.
+(Experimental)

 ## How To Use
 EITHER: